microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Remove-WinGetManifest.md

 ```

 ### -PackageIdentifier
+Supports input from pipeline by property.
-The Package Identifier that represents the App Manifest to be removed.
+The Package Identifier that represents the Manifest to be removed.

 ```yaml
 Type: String